-Students may appeal a dismissal, suspension, or probation decision.
-The school will only consider an appeal that is based on the ground that the school made an error in calculating the student's course grade.
-The student must demonstrate that due to a calculation error, the dismissal, suspension, or probation decision was incorrect.
+Students may appeal an academic warning, academic probation, or dismissal decision.
+In these matters, the appeal must be based on the ground that the school made an error in calculating the student's course grade.
+The student must demonstrate that the Academic Warning/Probation/Dismissal decision was due to a grade calculation error.
 It is the student's burden to demonstrate that he/she scored 79.5% or better in the course and should not have been placed on Academic Warning, Academic Probation or dismissed from the program.

-The appeal must be in writing and received by the school within 3 business days of the student's receipt of notification of the decision to dismiss, suspend, or be placed on probation.
+The appeal must be in writing and received by the school within 3 business days of the student's receipt of notification of the academic warning, probation, or dismissal decision.
 Failure to file a written request within the specified time will constitute a waiver of the right for an appeal.

-The appeal shall be reviewed by the Admissions, Progression, Graduation (APG) committee, which is comprised of the Deputy Executive Director-Academic, Dean for Student Support, Deputy Director, and, when possible, a faculty member.
-The APG shall review the student's academic record, information offered by the Deputy Executive Director-Academic regarding the grounds for dismissal, any response made by the student, and additional information which the APG may request.
+The appeal shall be reviewed by the Admissions, Progression, Graduation (APG) committee, which is comprised of the President, Director of Education, Deputy Executive Director, and, when possible, a faculty member.
+The APG shall review the student's academic record, information offered by the Director of Education regarding the grounds for dismissal, any response made by the student, and additional information which the APG may request.
 The APG will make a final decision in the matter after reviewing the appeal.